Mailchimp expands from email to full marketing platform, says it will make $700M in 2019 – TechCrunch

 (Existing paid customers maintain current pricing structure and features for the time being and can move to the new packages at any time, the company said.
 New customers will sign up to the new pricing starting May 15.)

-The expansion is part of a longer-term strategic play to widen Mailchimp’s scope by building more services for the typically-underserved but collectively large small business segment.
+The expansion is part of a longer-term strategic play to widen Mailchimp’s scope by building more services for the typically underserved but collectively large small-business segment.

-Even as multinationals like Amazon and other large companies continue to feel like they are eating up the mom-and-pop independent business model, SMBs continue to make up 48 percent of the GDP in the US.
+Even as multinationals like Amazon and other large companies continue to feel like they are eating up the mom-and-pop independent business model, SMBs continue to make up 48% of the GDP in the U.S.

 And within the SMB sector, the opportunity has totally changed with the rise of the internet.

-“What’s really key is the role digital apps, digital publishing and social media have played,” said Chestnut.
+“What’s really key is the role digital apps, digital publishing and social media have played,” said Ben Chestnut, Mailchimp’s co-founder and CEO.
 “We can have a 10-employee company with a customer base bigger than 1 million.
 That’s a combination you couldn’t achieve before the growth of online.”

 And within that, marketing is one of those areas that small businesses might not have invested in much traditionally but are increasingly turning to as so much transactional activity has moved to digital platforms — be it smartphones, computers, or just the tech that powers the TV you watch or music you listen to.